LogicIsh/p-lanes/README.md

 - **Live Transcript Stream:** Optional SSE (Server-Sent Events) endpoint that mirrors both sides of a conversation in real time.
 Connect a dashboard card to watch voice conversations appear as text, with chat and voice turns interleaved in a unified timeline.
 - **Three-Gate Security Model:** Layered access control that never trusts the LLM as a decision maker.
 Gate 1 verifies user identity at the transporter.
 Gate 2 enforces stage-level access floors from core config.
 Gate 3 checks per-module permissions declared by each addon.
 Each gate can only raise the bar, never lower it.
 - **Drop-In Architecture:** Modules and providers are self-contained folders with their own manifests and config files.
 Drop a folder in, restart, and the system auto-discovers it.
 Remove the folder to uninstall.
 Core config is never touched by addons.
-- **Full Customization:** Per-user control over model weights, summarization triggers, and KV window sizes.
+- **Full Customization:** Control over model weights, summarization triggers, and KV window sizes.
 - **Minimalist Overhead:** Headless, transparent code designed for 24/7 reliability on consumer-grade hardware.

 ---